cyrildewit/eloquent-viewable/README.md

 ## Overview

-Eloquent Viewable is a powerful, flexible and easy to use Laravel package for adding a page view counter to your Eloquent models.
-It's designed to be flexible and useful for various projects.
+Eloquent Viewable is a powerful, flexible and easy to use Laravel package to associate views with Eloquent Models.
+It's designed to be fast, flexible, and useful for various projects.

 This package is not built with the intent to collect analytical data.
 It is made to simply store the views of a Laravel Eloquent model.
-You would use our trait for models like: Post, Video, Course and Hotel, but of course, you can use this package as you want.
+You would this package for models like: Post, Video, Course and Hotel, but of course, you can use this package as you want.

 ### Features

 Here are some of the main features:

-* Store model views
+* Associate views with Eloquent models
-* Get the total number (unique) views
+* Get the total number of (unique) views
-* Get the total number (unique) views since a specific date
+* Get the total number of (unique) views since a specific date
-* Get the total number (unique) views upto a specific date
+* Get the total number of (unique) views upto a specific date
+* Get the total number of (unique) views between two dates
+* Get the total number of (unique) views in the past `days`, `weeks`, `months` and `years` from today
+* Get the total number of (unique) views in the past `seconds`, `minutes`, `hours`, `days`, `weeks`, `months` and `years` from now
 * Cache the retrieved views counts
 * Queue the views before saving them in the database to prevent slow requests